On Maximum Differential Coloring of Planar Graphs: Introduction

-{\bf Previous Work.} The maximum differential coloring problem was initially studied under the name ``separation number'' by Leung {\em et al.}~\cite{leung1984} who showed the problem to be NP-complete.
-Yixun {\em et al.}~\cite{yixun2003dual} studies the same problem but under the name ``dual-bandwidth'' and gave several upper bounds, including the following simple bound for connected graphs: \begin{theorem}\cite{yixun2003dual} For any connected graph $G$, $\dc(G) \le \lfloor \frac{n}{2} \rfloor$. \end{theorem} The proof is straightforward: one of the vertices of $G$ has to be labeled $\lceil \frac{n}{2} \rceil$ and since $G$ is connected that vertex must have at least one neighbor which (regardless of its label) would make the difference along that edge at most $\lfloor \frac{n}{2} \rfloor$.
-Finally, this problem is also known as the ``anti-bandwidth problem''~\cite{abktree}.
+The maximum differential coloring problem was initially studied in the context of multiprocessor scheduling under the name ``separation number'' by Leung {\em et al.}~\cite{leung1984}, who showed that the problem is \NPC.
+Twenty years later, Yixun {\em et al.}~\cite{yixun2003dual} studied the same problem under the name ``dual-bandwidth'' and gave several upper bounds, including the following simple bound for connected graphs:

-Heuristics for the maximum differential coloring problem have been suggested by Duarte {\em et al.}~\cite{grasp} using LP-formulation, by Bansal {\em et al.}~\cite{memetic} using memetic algorithms and by Hu {\em et al.}~\cite{hu2010} using spectral based methods.
-The Miller-Pritikin~\cite{miller89} labeling scheme is defined for any forest $G$ with disjoint vertex sets $U$ and $V$ and edges of the form $e =(u, v)$, where $u\in U$ and $v \in V$.
-The Miller-Pritikin scheme gives a differential coloring value equal to the size of the smaller vertex set i.e., $\min\{ |U|, |V|\}$.